pranayshyamkuwar/Marketing-Analytics-Nano-Degree/README.md

 In this project we have use Goolge Analytics, All insights which has been performed is on Google Merchandise Store Demo account.

+### Project 7: Crafting an Analytic Brief
+For this project, Crafting an Analytics Brief for the company Lime Scooter.